 Simple English definitions for legal terms

-Read a random definition: closing of estate
+Read a random definition: falsing of dooms

 Gross-Rent Multiplier: The gross-rent multiplier is a way to figure out how much a property is worth by comparing its market value to the amount of money it makes in rent each year.
 It's like a special calculator that helps people decide how much they should pay for a rental property.
 The gross-rent multiplier is also called the gross-income multiplier and is abbreviated as GRM.